njsmith/zs/doc/format.rst

 * Files should be as small as possible while achieving the above goals.

-The main complication influencing ZSS's design is that compression is necessary to achieve reasonable storage sizes, but decompression is slow, block-oriented, and inherently serial, which puts the last goal in direct conflict with the first two.
+The main complication influencing ZS's design is that compression is necessary to achieve reasonable storage sizes, but decompression is slow, block-oriented, and inherently serial, which puts the last goal in direct conflict with the first two.
 Compressing a chunk of data is